ebritoc/MaxSimE/README.md

 - It is intended to help readers, reviewers, and researchers replicate the results presented in the paper.

 If you plan to adapt or extend this work, please be aware that the code may require restructuring.

 ---

-## Reproducible Snapshot (SIGIR 2023)

-To reproduce the results as published, check out the following tag: v1.0-sigir23

-This tag captures the exact state of the code used in the SIGIR 2023 experiments.

----